anjalisinha123/SoC-Midterm-Report-Competitive-Programming/README.md

 populates a frequency map, calculates matching identical pairs using the combination formula $\frac{count \times (count - 1)}{2}$, and adds cross-products for counts of $1$ and $2$

+Week 3 Progress Summary: Greedy Schemes & Path Simulations Overview
+This week focused heavily on string and array-based optimization problems.
+The solutions utilized state tracking, boundary checks, index parity analysis, and greedy simulation to manage pathing constraints under specific performance targets.
+A total of 7 problems were successfully implemented in C++.
+Problem Summaries
+1. Max Plus Size
+Core Concept: Parity Splitting & Maximum Selection
+Approach: The problem requires picking non-adjacent elements to maximize the sum of the count of picked elements plus their maximum value.
+Since elements can be chosen optimally by selecting either all even-indexed elements or all odd-indexed elements, the code tracks the maximum element for both sets independently during a linear scan.
+It computes the score for both alternating patterns based on their respective counts and outputs the maximum score found.
+2. Mocha and Red and Blue
+Core Concept: Interval Filling / Forward-Backward Propagation
+Approach: Aims to minimize adjacent identical color pairs in a string with missing entries (?).
+It finds the first predefined color index as a reference baseline.
+If none exist, it seeds the first character with 'B'.
+From that baseline index, it propagates alternating characters forward to the end of the string , and then sweeps backward from the baseline to the start, maintaining a flawless, alternating sequence.
+3. Odd Subarrays
+Core Concept: Greedy Inversion Matching
+Approach: Finds the maximum number of disjoint subarrays that contain an inversion (where $p[i] > p[i+1]$).
+The code iterates through the permutation greedily.
+Whenever it identifies a local inversion between adjacent elements, it increments the count and forces a jump of two indices forward.
+This action immediately isolates that inversion and leaves subsequent elements available for separate pairs.
+4. Stone Game
+Core Concept: Multi-Option Boundary Partitioning
+Approach: Solves for the minimum number of moves to eliminate both the absolute minimum and maximum elements from an array by peeling from the left or right edges.
+After tracking the locations of both extremes , it standardizes their positions so that pos1 is the leftmost and pos2 is the rightmost.
+It then calculates the distance cost for three alternative strategies: removing both from the left, removing both from the right, or splitting the approach from both directions.
+5. Test of Love
+Core Concept: Greedy State-Machine / Path Simulation
+Approach: Simulates navigating a river bank containing logs (L), water (W), and crocodiles (C) using jump range m and swim capacity k.
+The code pads the boundaries and implements a conditional loop.
+When on a log, it scans ahead up to m steps to prioritize the furthest accessible log.
+If it must land in water, it aims for the furthest viable water cell to minimize swimming.
+It tracks remaining swim stamina k sequentially when stepping through water cells.
+6. Ugu
+Core Concept: State-Transition Counting
+Approach: Tracks the minimum operations to sort a binary string when an operation flips all subsequent bits.
+It searches for the initial inversion point where a '1' is followed by a '0'.
+Once this first inversion is activated, any subsequent character transition (s[i] != s[i+1]) signifies a boundary that will need to be inverted back into place, accumulating the operation count for each step change.